redwoodjs/redwoodjs-com-archive/docs/testing.md

 And this is where `standard()` being a function becomes important.
 The GraphQL call is intercepted behind the scenes with the same `mockGraphQLQuery()` function we learned about [earlier](#mocking-graphql).
 And since it's using that same function, the second argument (the function which runs to return the mocked data) receives the same arguments (`variables` and an object with keys like `ctx`).

 So, all of that is to say that when `standard()` is called it will receive the variables and context that goes along with every GraphQL query, and you can make use of that data in the `standard()` mock.
-So that means it's possible to, for example, look at the `variables` that were passed in and conditionally return a different object.
+That means it's possible to, for example, look at the `variables` that were passed in and conditionally return a different object.

 Perhaps you have a products page that renders either in stock or out of stock products.
-You could simulate one product that's in stock and one that's out by checking for the id and returning in stock items for even numbered product ids and out of stock items for odd numbered:
+You could inspect the `status` that's passed into via `variables.status` and return a different inventory count depending on whether the calling code wants in-stock or out-of-stock items:

 ```javascript
 // web/src/components/ProductCell/ProductCell.mock.js